invoiceninja/invoiceninja/docs/api.rst

     -d '{"client_id":"1", "invoice_items":[{"product_key": "ITEM", "notes":"Test", "cost":10, "qty":1}]}'
     -H "X-Ninja-Token: TOKEN"

 If the product_key is set and matches an existing record the product fields will be auto-populated.
 If the email field is set then we’ll search for a matching client.
 If no matches are found a new client will be created.

+Options
+^^^^^^^
-To email the invoice set email_invoice to true.
+- ``email_invoice``: Email the invoice to the client.

-To set the invoice date field you can either use the "invoice_date” field passing a date formatted the same way the company is configured or use "invoice_date_sql” to pass a SQL formatted date (ie, "YYYY-MM-DD”).
+- ``auto_bill``: Attempt to auto-bill the invoice using stored payment methods or credits.
+- ``paid``: Create a payment for the defined amount.

 Emailing Invoices
 """""""""""""""""